Hans Hamilton, 4th Baron HolmPatrick: Background

 Lord HolmPatrick was the son of the late James Hans Hamilton, 3rd Baron HolmPatrick (1928–1991), and Anne Loys Roche Brass.
 The 3rd Lord HolmPatrick was the son of Hans Hamilton, 2nd Baron HolmPatrick (1886–1942), and Lady Edina Conyngham (1888–1964), daughter of Henry Conyngham, 4th Marquess Conyngham (1857–1897).
 In turn, the 2nd Lord HolmPatrick was the son of Ion Trant Hamilton, 1st Baron HolmPatrick, and Lady Victoria Alexandria Wellesley.
 She was a daughter of the courtier Major-General Lord Charles Wellesley.
-Her paternal grandfather was the great British general Arthur Wellesley, 1st Duke of Wellington.
+Her paternal grandfather was Field Marshal The 1st Duke of Wellington, the famous Anglo-Irish military commander and later Prime Minister.
 She was also the elder sister of the 3rd and 4th Duke.
 She was granted the rank of a duke's daughter in 1884.
 The first Lord HolmPatrick was an MP and Irish civic leader.

 The future Lord HolmPatrick married Gill Francesca Anne du Feu, the daughter of Squadron Leader Kenneth James (Toby) Harding, on 19 July 1984.
 Their son, James Hans Stephen Hamilton (born 6 October 1982), was ineligible to succeed his father in the barony, due to being born before his parents marriage.
-The barony therefor passed to Lord Holmpatrick's brother, Ion Henry James Hamilton, 5th Baron Holmpatrick.
+The barony therefore passed to Lord Holmpatrick's brother, Ion Henry James Hamilton, 5th Baron Holmpatrick.

 Lord HolmPatrick died on 21 March 2024, at the age of 69.